kyma-project/kyma/docs/service-catalog/06-02-usage-kind.md

   resources: ["functions"]
   verbs: ["get", "update"]
 ```
-Here is the example for the console-backend-service:
+Here is the example for the Console Backend Service:
 ```yaml
 - apiGroups: ["kubeless.io"]
   resources: ["functions"]